Trick-or-Treat times around Louisville

 What time is trick or treating in Louisville?
 Trick-or-treat times hours in Kentuckiana.

-Most counties have trick-or-treat times between 5-8 pm though Jefferson County traditionally has not set any specific hours.
-In Southern Indiana cities like New Albany, Clarksville, and New Albany, trick or treat times are 6-8 pm, with some locations stretching until 9 pm.
+As for times, most counties have trick-or-treat times between 5-8 pm though Jefferson County traditionally has not set any specific hours.
+In Southern Indiana cities like New Albany, Clarksville, and New Albany, trick or treat times are typically 6-8 pm, with some locations stretching until 9 pm.
 We suggest 5:45-7 pm to safely venture out when it is not quite dark and be heading home before it is too dark.

 Sometimes, municipalities and communities within Jefferson County create their own trick or treat hours.